mdn/content/files/en-us/web/http/status/405/index.md

 {{HTTPSidebar}}

-The HTTP **`405 Method Not Allowed`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that the server knows the request method, but the target resource doesn't support this method.
+The HTTP **`405 Method Not Allowed`** status response code indicates that the server knows the request method, but the target resource doesn't support this method.
+It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 The server **must** generate an {{HTTPHeader("Allow")}} header in a 405 response with a list of methods that the target resource currently supports.

-In cases where a server is returning a 405 response, and a server owner expects the requests to succeed, this may be caused by improper permissions set on files or directories that are expected to be served to clients.
+Improper server-side permissions set on files or directories may cause a 405 response when the request would otherwise be expected to succeed.

 ## Status